StockNews.com Initiates Coverage on Innodata (NASDAQ:INOD)

-StockNews.com initiated coverage on shares of Innodata (NASDAQ:INOD – Get Rating) in a report published on Thursday morning.
-The brokerage issued a hold rating on the technology company’s stock.
+Analysts at StockNews.com began coverage on shares of Innodata (NASDAQ:INOD – Get Rating) in a note issued to investors on Friday.
+The firm set a “hold” rating on the technology company’s stock.

-Large investors have recently added to or reduced their stakes in the business.
-Tower Research Capital LLC TRC increased its position in shares of Innodata by 74.0% during the third quarter.
+Large investors have recently added to or reduced their stakes in the stock.
+Tower Research Capital LLC TRC increased its stake in Innodata by 74.0% in the 3rd quarter.
 Tower Research Capital LLC TRC now owns 18,112 shares of the technology company’s stock valued at $55,000 after buying an additional 7,704 shares during the period.
-Platform Technology Partners boosted its stake in Innodata by 48.1% during the third quarter.
-Platform Technology Partners now owns 27,253 shares of the technology company’s stock worth $82,000 after acquiring an additional 8,853 shares in the last quarter.
-Bank of New York Mellon Corp boosted its stake in Innodata by 7.1% during the first quarter.
-Bank of New York Mellon Corp now owns 31,116 shares of the technology company’s stock worth $218,000 after acquiring an additional 2,050 shares in the last quarter.
-Compass Ion Advisors LLC boosted its stake in Innodata by 4.9% during the second quarter.
-Compass Ion Advisors LLC now owns 60,663 shares of the technology company’s stock worth $294,000 after acquiring an additional 2,825 shares in the last quarter.
-Finally, Marshall Wace LLP boosted its stake in Innodata by 14.5% during the third quarter.
-Marshall Wace LLP now owns 60,829 shares of the technology company’s stock worth $184,000 after acquiring an additional 7,704 shares in the last quarter.
-Hedge funds and other institutional investors own 15.40% of the company’s stock.
+Platform Technology Partners increased its stake in Innodata by 48.1% in the 3rd quarter.
+Platform Technology Partners now owns 27,253 shares of the technology company’s stock valued at $82,000 after buying an additional 8,853 shares during the period.
+Marshall Wace LLP increased its stake in Innodata by 14.5% in the 3rd quarter.
+Marshall Wace LLP now owns 60,829 shares of the technology company’s stock valued at $184,000 after buying an additional 7,704 shares during the period.
+Bank of New York Mellon Corp increased its stake in Innodata by 7.1% in the 1st quarter.
+Bank of New York Mellon Corp now owns 31,116 shares of the technology company’s stock valued at $218,000 after buying an additional 2,050 shares during the period.
+Finally, Compass Ion Advisors LLC increased its stake in Innodata by 4.9% in the 2nd quarter.
+Compass Ion Advisors LLC now owns 60,663 shares of the technology company’s stock valued at $294,000 after buying an additional 2,825 shares during the period.
+Institutional investors and hedge funds own 15.40% of the company’s stock.

 Innodata Inc operates as a global data engineering company in the United States, the United Kingdom, the Netherlands, Canada, and internationally.
 The company operates through three segments: Digital Data Solutions (DDS), Synodex, and Agility.
 The DDS segment offers AI-enabled software platforms and managed services to companies that require data for training AI and machine learning (ML) algorithms, and AI digital transformation solutions to help companies apply AI/ML for problems relating to analyzing and deriving insights from documents.